AchtungKatse/gdextension-codegen/Readme.md

 ```

 # How it works
 As mentioned above, this tool checks all header files in a project for the use of the GD_EXPORT macro or bind methods functions to identify classes that require codegen.
-Each of these files are then read line by line to find all exports and property groups and emit appropriate functions based on their types.
+Each of these files are then read line by line to find all exports or groups and emits functions based on their types.
-This project assumes that
+This project assumes that:
 1. All node types are pointers (i.e. Node3D*)
 2. All resource types are use the Ref<> class (i.e. Ref<PackedScene>)
 3. All variants use their default names since typedef classes are not automatically recognized.

 # Limitations
 Currently, the project does not support enum types and users cannot easily add to or modify the _bind_methods() function.